Controllably Efficient Language Models: Abstract

 \section{Abstract}

-The quadratic cost of attention in transformers motivated the development of efficient approaches: namely sparse and sliding window attention, convolutions and linear attention.
-Although these approaches result in impressive reductions in compute and memory, they often trade-off with quality, specifically in-context recall performance.
-Moreover, apriori fixing this quality-compute tradeoff in an architecture means being suboptimal from the get-go: some downstream applications require more memory for in-context recall, while others require lower latency and memory.
-Further, these approaches rely on heuristic choices that artificially restrict attention, or require handcrafted and complex recurrent state update rules, or they must be carefully composed with attention at specific layers to form a hybrid architecture that complicates the design process, especially at scale.
+The substantial inference costs of attention in transformers motivated the development of efficient sequence mixers: namely sparse and sliding window attention, convolutions and linear attention.
+Although these approaches result in impressive reductions in inference costs, they often trade-off with quality, specifically in-context recall.
+Apriori fixing this quality-cost tradeoff at training time means being suboptimal from the get-go: some downstream applications might fundamentally require more memory for in-context recall, while other tasks may require lower latency and memory.

-To address above issues, we propose \textbf{C}ompress \& \textbf{A}ttend \textbf{T}ransformer (\cat), a conceptually simple architecture employing two simple ingredients only: dense attention and compression. \cat decodes chunks of tokens by attending to compressed chunks of the sequence so far.
-Compression results in decoding from a reduced sequence length that yields compute and memory savings, while choosing a particular chunk size trades-off quality for efficiency.
-Moreover, \cat can be trained with multiple chunk sizes at once, unlocking control of quality-compute trade-offs directly at test-time without any retraining, all in a single adaptive architecture.
+We propose a conceptually simple \textit{meta}-sequence mixer with inference-cost controllability: the Compress \& Attend Transformer (\cat). \cat decodes chunks of tokens by \textit{attending} to compressed chunks of the sequence so far.
+Both compression and decoding can use any existing sequence mixer.
+Decoding from the compressed sequence yields compute and memory savings, with chunk size setting the operating point on the quality-cost trade-off.
+Importantly, training \cat across multiple chunk sizes at once unlocks test-time control of this trade-off without any retraining, all in a single model.